GfellerLab/MetacellAnalysisToolkit/README.md

     MCAT -t MetaCell -i data/pbmc.rds -o MCAT_output/MetaCell/pbmc/ -g 50 -s seurat

 MetaCell does not use a knn graph from PCA based the highly variable genes but has its own parameters (including different gene list) you can set using a yaml config file and the `-y` argument.
-You have an example of such yaml file [here]((/cli/config/MetaCell2_config.yml)) containing the default settings of MetaCell proposed by the authors.
+You have an example of a such yaml file [here]((/cli/config/MetaCell2_config.yml)) containing the default settings of MetaCell proposed by the authors.

 ### 3.4 Supervised Metacell identification

-You can identifify metacells according to a given annotation (e.g. cell types, samples) present in the metadata of the object using the -a argument.
-You can specify a minimum number of metacells to identify (per annotation) using the -m argument.
+You can identify metacells according to a given annotation (e.g. cell types, samples) present in the metadata of the object using the `-a` argument.
+You can specify a minimum number of metacells to identify (per annotation) using the `-m` argument.

     #Using SEACells
     python cli/SEACellsCL.py -i data/cd34_multiome_rna.h5ad -o testCLI/SEACells_per_celltype_min_5_MC/cd34_multiome_rna/input_raw_adata/ -a celltype -m 5 -n 50 -f 2000 -k 30 -g 75 -s adata

-With SuperCell it is possible to use parallel processing for this using the -l argument which gives the number of cores to use
+With SuperCell it is possible to use parallel processing using the `-l` argument which gives the number of cores to use.

     #SuperCell parallel metacell identification in each cell type
     Rscript cli/SuperCellCL.R -i data/cd34_multiome_rna.adata -o testCLI/SuperCell_per_celltype/cd34_multiome_rna/input_raw_adata/ -n 50 -f 2000 -k 30 -g 75 -s adata -a celltype -l 6